DanielDees/ToDo/README.md

 Ex: php -S localhost:3000

-Once the server is running, simply open up a browser (Google Chrome recommended), and go to localhost.
+Once the server is running, simply open up a browser (Google Chrome recommended), and use localhost:3000 in the browser URL bar.